Effective communication and Customer Service in Cake Business

 is key to any business and it is important to understand that even if you do not get the order; that person will go out and talk about you should your business come up in a conversation.

-But hopefully that person will say something similar to –
+But hopefully, that person will say something similar to –

-Yes, I was suppose to order a cake for my son’s birthday which did not work out but she sounded really nice and professional.
+Yes, I was supposed to order a cake for my son’s birthday which did not work out but she sounded really nice and professional.
 Her work is gorgeous.
 Someday hope to order from her.

-Oh I called her for a cake and things got ugly by the end of the discussion.
-She’s really expensive and when I asked her to lower the price she gave me all this crap about how much time she puts in to her cake.. !
+Oh, I called her for a cake and things got ugly by the end of the discussion.
+She’s really expensive and when I asked her to lower the price she gave me all this crap about how much time she puts into her cake!